AlexandreFenyo/net-monitor/README.md

 ### Data set

 A data set is a set of timestamped collected data, maintained in the net-manager server memory.
-A datu
+A datum i

 ### chart